 2. Teach them how to sneeze and cough.
 Teach your kids the importance of using a tissue to cover their sneeze or cough.
 Then, after they’re done, make sure they know to throw that tissue away and then wash their hands or use hand sanitizer.

-To help your child remember, send them a tissue box they can leave on their desk and use throughout the day, as needed.
+To help your child remember, send them with a tissue box they can leave on their desk and use throughout the day, as needed.

 3. Tell them to look out for their face.
 Our eyes, nose and mouth are the entryways germs use to get into the body.
 Teach your kids about how germs spread so they become more mindful about how to prevent illness.
-Tweet

 4. Send your child to school with his/her own water bottle.
 You may also remember this from school growing up, but water fountains are covered in germs.
 To reduce your kids’ need for them, send them their own water bottle to school.
 That way, your child will have the water bottle close by during the day so they can stay hydrated and won’t be at risk of catching something by using the water fountain.

 5. Sharing is caring, but not when it comes to your kids’ food.
-While it’s fine if your child wants to share some of his food with a friend, eating after one another or letting a friend touch his/her food is not something your child should be doing.
+While it’s fine if your child wants to share some of his food with a friend, eating after one another or letting a friend touch his/her food isn’t something your child should be doing.
 Infections and germs can spread all the more easily that way.

 6. Foster healthy eating habits in your kids.
 Eating a more nutritious diet will improve your kids’ health overall and help them reduce their susceptibility to illnesses.
 To understand how to do this for your kids, check out one of our recent articles on encouraging kids to eat healthy food.